-Economic pain from new COVID-19 restrictions will be uneven, following Washington governor Inslee’s order
+Economic pain from new COVID-19 restrictions will be uneven, after Washington governor Inslee’s order

 Because of the uncertain prospects for such support, some experts fear the relief that businesses can realistically expect will likely be too little to prevent major losses.

 Without substantially more state or federal relief, employers are facing more closures and layoffs, Gilbert said.
 “It’s the same thing” as last spring, he said.
-“If you’re going to shut [businesses] down, you need to take over their payroll and their fixed expenses–otherwise, these businesses will go bankrupt.”
+“If you’re going to shut [businesses] down, you need to take over their payroll and their fixed expenses — otherwise, these businesses will go bankrupt.”

 Gilbert said the governor and state lawmakers should have agreed to a larger aid package before the new restrictions were announced.

-During Sunday’s press conference, Inslee was asked whether he would convene a special session of the state legislature to address issues such as additional business relief, as some Republican state lawmakers have called for.
+During Sunday’s news conference, Inslee was asked whether he would convene a special session of the state legislature to address issues such as additional business relief, as some Republican state lawmakers have called for.

 Inslee said he believed the relief programs he has proposed could be implemented via executive order, without legislative action.
-“But if it is necessary, we can do that and I’ll be talking to legislators,” he said.
+“But if it is necessary, we can do that, and I’ll be talking to legislators,” he said.

 Inslee also urged small business owners to take advantage of federal relief programs that are still available–though the advice he offered contained an error.
 Inslee mistakenly suggested that business owners could still apply for forgivable loans under the federal Paycheck Protection Program (PPP), which actually closed in August.

 A spokesperson later said the governor meant to say that borrowers were still eligible to have their PPP loans forgiven.
-Small businesses and nonprofits also can apply for a federal Economic Injury Disaster Loan (EIDL) if they’ve been significantly hurt economically due to the pandemic, the governor’s office said.
+Small businesses and nonprofits also can apply for a federal Economic Injury Disaster Loan (EIDL) if they’ve been significantly hurt economically by the pandemic, the governor’s office said.

 As employers and workers digested the news of the new restrictions, reactions were predictably varied.
 At businesses in sectors such as restaurants, which will lose all of their indoor business, there were predictions of multiple closures and heavy layoffs.